We are happy to discuss your painting and offer an obligation-free estimate for repair, whether your painting has a small puncture or severe tears.

-Our professional painting conservators are highly knowledgeable when it comes to the repair of torn or punctured paintings, from tiny holes in the canvas through to large and visually disturbing rips and tears across the entire artwork.
-Depending on the painting and the vulnerabilities it is now facing, they will assess the damage and arrange for a treatment plan to be put in place.
-This ensures that all methods are tailored to the needs of the specific artwork, such as the age, canvas type, and any further issues it is facing.
+Our professional easel painting conservators are highly knowledgeable when it comes to the repair of torn or punctured paintings, whether this is a tiny hole or large tears across the entire canvas.
+They will assess every aspect of the damage and put a treatment plan in place.
+This ensures that all methods are tailored to the needs of the specific artwork, such as the age, canvas type, and additional complexities.

 - Large tears on historic and contemporary paintings